giodc/webba/GITHUB-TROUBLESHOOTING.md

 1. Open browser DevTools (F12)
 2. Go to Console tab
 3. Look for errors
-4. Should see: "Webbadeploy JS v5.2 loaded"
+4. Should see: "WharfTales JS v5.2 loaded"

 ### Option 4: Test with Different Browser
 Try opening in: